 If you’re thinking about jumpin’ on the activated charcoal train but aren’t quite convinced, remember activated charcoal has been used as a scientifically-proven method of water filtration for a very long time and has removed toxic heavy metals and fluoride to make water safer to drink.

-The powerful potential to safely draw out toxins in so many easy, accessible and innovative mediums (e.g. supplement, tooth whitening power, deodorant, drink, food, mask, shampoo, etc.) is a solid base for a decision to strongly consider the use of activated charcoal.
+The powerful potential to safely draw out toxins in so many easy, accessible and innovative mediums (e.g. supplement, tooth whitening powder, deodorant, drink, food, mask, shampoo, etc.) is a solid base for a decision to strongly consider the use of activated charcoal.

 Disclaimer: This site is not designed and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 The content on this website is provided for informational purposes only, and is not intended to be a substitute for professional medical advice and is not intended to be relied upon for medication or treatment.
 Always seek the advice of your physician or another qualified health provider if you have questions regarding a medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.